 Klein endorses the Outward Bound expeditionary learning framework, and would recommend an Intercept course to other families without reservation.
 However, she is careful not to oversimplify the Outward Bound experience.

 “This program is not a ‘fix’,” she warns.
 “You don’t go into an Outward Bound Intercept course and suddenly things become easy.
 But it’s an important step.
 The parent conference at the end helps the entire family to start working as a team again – and talking as a team.
-In this safe environment, alongside parents and students like us, we learned so much about how Dylan was perceiving things – and how we could move forward.”
+In this supportive environment, alongside parents and students like us, we learned so much about how Dylan was perceiving things – and how we could move forward.”

 Carrabasset Valley Academy is one of the best ski academies in the country – and one of the hardest to get into.
 During the application process, Dylan spoke about the importance of his Outward Bound experience – a factor that Klein believes was critical in their choice to admit him.